the story of the doodle cove

 Our program starts with our parent dogs and ensures that we are honoring them, their health, and their well-being first and foremost.
 Every puppy born into our hands is a miracle.
 They are born and raised in the middle of our home and are very much a part of our family and everyday life!
 We are responsible for teaching each one of them that the world is a good and safe place and matching them with a family where they will continue to thrive and change hearts!

-We are gold level members of the Goldendoodle Association of North America (GANA), which means that our health testing meets their strictest health testing standards as well as our program following their code of ethics!
+We are gold level members of the Goldendoodle Association of North America (GANA), which means that all of our goldendoodles' health testing meets their strictest health testing standards as well as our program following their code of ethics!

-We are also in the process of becoming members of the Worldwide Australian Labradoodle Association (WALA) in order to show that we meet their strict health standards with our new australian labradoodle line!
+We are also members of the Worldwide Australian Labradoodle Association (WALA) in order to show that we meet their strict health standards and ethics with our new australian labradoodle line!

 Proud members of GANA & WALA